Voltstro/Pootis-Bot/README.md

 ### If you just want to download the bot

-Currently the bot as a compiled version is not out (yet).
+You can download a compiled version [here](https://pootis-bot.creepysin.com/download/all)!

 ### Contributing or compiling the bot your self